Do a quick Google search for “content” and you’ll get over 15 billion results.

 Plus, 80% of all users on the web are scanning or interacting with blogs.
 (Hubpsot)

 You probably read blogs every day with various topic focuses, including news articles, how-to posts, guides, and more.

 A few examples of blogs and articles:

 This blog about my agency exit on Content Hacker:

 This how-to blog from Gardening Know How on caring for aloe plants:

 And this Wikipedia article about landing pages:

-These content types are perhaps the longest and most in-depth – ebooks, physical books, and whitepapers.
+These content types are perhaps the longest and most in-depth – ebooks, lead magnets and freebies, and whitepapers.